RxLaboratory/Ramses-Maya/README.md

 ## TODO

 - Fix file selection if there's both an ma and mb file
-- Switches for rdr/vp shaders and geoproxies/shaderproxies (in the updater or importer)
+- Switches for rdr/vp shaders and geoproxies (in the updater)
 - Add Auto mode / filters on the import dialog (filter according to the input pipes of the current step)
 - Generate preview (playblast or thumbnail and later render)
 - Generate preview option on new status
 - If there's a selection, update option to filter according to the selection
 - Implement  a 'Ramses_IgnoreUpdate' Set (which move the asset to the item folder before updating, and removes same asset if any from the updated nodes)
+- Publish set
+- Publish anim
+- Publish Layout

 - Explications arbo dossier ramses et droits d'accès
 - Lister les trucs à faire en début d'année avant l'arrivée des étudiants